bmccallum/bigdoods.github.com/docs/index.md

 title: IFC Documentation
 ---

-<p>IFC documentation can help you set up IFC, learn about the file format, or get your applications and workloads exchanging data through the IFC interfaces.
-To learn the basics of what IFC is and how it works, read "<a href="/docs/whatisk8s/">What is IFC</a>". </p>
+<p>IFC documentation can help you get set up to use IFC, learn about the file format, or get your applications and workloads exchanging data through the IFC interfaces.
+To learn the basics of what IFC is and how it works, read "<a href="/docs/whatisIFC/">What is IFC</a>".</p>

 <h2>Interactive Tutorial</h2>

-<p>The <a href="/docs/tutorials/kubernetes-basics/">IFC Basics interactive tutorial</a> lets you try out IFC, using some tools developed by the community.
+<p>The <a href="/docs/tutorials/IFC-basics/">IFC Basics interactive tutorial</a> lets you try out IFC, using some tools developed by the community.
 Learn about the IFC system and begin in just a few minutes.</p>

 <h2>Installing/Setting Up IFC</h2>